 Mr. Vidal is a senior Economics major in Branford College, and is thrilled to serve as Provost of the Tory Party.
 A native Floridian and Cuban-American, Mr. Vidal co-founded the Yale Undergraduate Journal of Economics and Politics and can be found on campus as a Student Organizations Consultant.

 Mr. Constable is a sophomore from Gillette, WY majoring in Economics.
 His favorite pastimes include quoting George Strait in papers, defending Wyoming’s honor among the scores of coastal elites, and searching for more tweed to wear at Tory debates.
-When Mr. Constable isn’t debating with the Tory Party or tending to his cattle, he also serves on the Yale College Council executive board and documents the life of Yale’s most beautiful people for Rumpus.
+When Mr. Constable isn’t debating with the Tory Party or tending to his cattle, he also serves on the Yale College Council executive board and is the best backup quarterback in Yale intramural football.

 Miss Rogers is a sophomore in JE who is majoring in Political Science.
 The token conservative from a liberal town in Massachusetts, she is thrilled to be a Senior Whip and can’t wait to bring new members into the Tory Party.
 When she is not giving speeches on the Tory floor, you can find her pretending that she knows how to play Intramural Sports (JE Sux!) or drinking obscene amounts of coffee.